bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Jeremy Rubin: 00:21:35

-Cool, yeah, so I guess as we're kind of looking at where things are evolving to support more of that vision, who here has heard of Taproot?
+Cool, yeah, so I guess as we're kind of looking at where things are evolving to support more of that vision, who here has heard of `Taproot`?
 Raise your hand, all right.
 So we got a lot of people who've heard of Taproot.
-If you haven't, Taproot is a recently activated new feature for Bitcoin.
+If you haven't, `Taproot` is a recently activated new feature for Bitcoin.
-And a lot of what I've seen online suggests that, like, Taproot fixes a lot of these things, and Taproot's really good.
+And a lot of what I've seen online suggests that, like, Taproot fixes a lot of these things, and `Taproot` is really good.
 So what's going on with Taproot and the Lightning Network, and how might this thing that has been activated, but doesn't necessarily mean it's deployed yet, how might that change the shape of what's possible?

 Jonathan Harvey Buschel: 00:22:15

 I could give some answers here.
-So I think one thing that Taproot can fix, assuming it's widely deployed, is the privacy of channel openings.
+So I think one thing that `Taproot` can fix, assuming it's widely deployed, is the privacy of channel openings.
 So we have this on-chain footprint when we open a channel and we close the channel, and we have these scripts in there, right, to give some guarantees about refunds and making sure that we're like locking up the funds for the channel correctly and then exiting correctly.
 And right now that is very obvious, right?
 If you look on chain, you can find, you know, channel opens and closes.
-But we can move those scripts into, I guess, hide them by using a taproot transaction.
+But we can hide them by using a taproot transaction.
-And then we get on-train transactions that look a lot like, you know, other on-train transactions, assuming other wallets adopt Taproot, which they probably would.
+And then we get on-train transactions that look a lot like, other on-train transactions, assuming other wallets adopt Taproot, which they probably would.
 So that's something nice.
 Another benefit for Taproot is that we have this whole, like other way to embed information now in transactions and in channel updates.
-So with this protocol, Taro to embed acid information in the taproot tree.
+So with this protocol, Taro to embed asset information in the taproot tree.
 And the nice thing about that is that this doesn't impose a cost to people who aren't using it or to people who aren't participating.
 And I'd be looking forward to see actually what other protocols come out that are embedding data in that tree or make good use of that.
 I think right now we're still at the point where base libraries and implementations are adding support for Taproot.